Scenic Wilderness Pack Trips

 - South Fork Falls on the South Fork of the Buffalo

 At Yellowstone Outfitters backcountry camps, the only thing you need to worry about is how much hearty, appetizing food you want to eat.
-We take care of all the meal planning and prep so you can enjoy the Teton Wilderness like you should.
+We take care of all the meal planning and prep so you can enjoy the trip like you should.
 If you have any allergies make sure you tell us!
 A good example of a camp dinner is steaks, potatoes, veggies, green salad, dinner rolls and apple crisp.

 Horseback Riding Skill Level:

 Don't let inexperience on a horse change your mind.
-You'll mount up on well-trained horses hand-paired to your riding ability by our expert wranglers.
+You'll mount up on well-trained horses paired to your riding ability by our wranglers.

 Each horse knows how to treat riders well.
-If you're nervous about difficult terrain, we can make sure your group heads somewhere spectacular based on what you want.
+If you're nervous about difficult terrain, we can make sure your group heads somewhere spectacular based on comfort level.
 Wildflower meadows, Rocky Mountain ridgelines, or scenic fishing spots are all in reach.